Skip to main content

 Payload size (agent-ingestable)Compact JSONRaw 10-K HTML / full XBRL

-Semantic searchYes (Pinecone + Voyage hybrid)No
+Semantic searchYes (hybrid vector + keyword)No

 Intelligence bundlesYes (company, security, earnings)No (build it yourself)